The universe is mysterious, and the more science learns about it, the more amazing it seems to be.

 Relic radiation is a weak cosmic electromagnetic radiation flowing through the outer space, and all of the calculations indicate its uniformity, but there have been spots discovered where the signal is above or below normal.
 Vilenkin believes that these are the residual traces of collision between two collided worlds.

 It is one thing to assume that everything surrounding us is a computer game, but not the same to say that the universe itself represents a supercomputer.
-A theory like this exist, and it holds that galaxies, stars and black holes are parts of this super-computer.
+Theories about the universe like this exist and state that galaxies, stars, and black holes are parts of this super-computer.

 5. Living inside a black hole